A distinctive feature of the Thames and Severn Canal is the round house.

 The lean-to scullery shown in the Coates Round House drawing above was a later addition.

-There would have been no bathroom when the round houses were built, and the toilet ('privy') would have been outside, as was the practise at that time.
+There would have been no bathroom when the round houses were built, and the toilet ('privy') would have been outside, as was the practice at that time.

 The walls of the round houses are 20 inches (0.5m) thick and the diameter of each room is 16 feet 10 inches (5.1m).
 The curve was slightly flattened on one side to accommodate a kitchen range and the chimney.